yuhui/datagovsg/README.rst

     *Why have separate clients instead of one single client?*

-    Without knowing how `Data.gov.sg`_'s API will evolve, and noticing that the endpoints were themselves already partitioned into "sets", it seemed like a good idea to keep each set of endpoints in its own contextual client.
+    Without knowing how `Data.gov.sg`_'s API will evolve, and noticing that Data.gov.sg uses "Categories" to group its endpoints, it seemed like a good idea to keep each set of endpoints in its own contextual client.
 This allows for each "set" of endpoints to be customised on their own, e.g. the ``Environment`` endpoints allow for either a date or date-time to be